Why care about the World’s Best Screwdrivers and Screwdriver Sets?

 PB Swiss Screwdrivers

 These screwdrivers are extremely popular in places like the Garage Journal where tool snobs like to hang out (it’s a great board, BTW, be sure to check it out some time!).
 And lest you think I’m being harsh, nothing wrong with being a Tool Snob.
 I know I’m one.
 It just means folks really care about their tools.

-That set is $89.12, which is less than I normally see them for.
+That set is $91.53, which is about what I normally see them for.
 Not super cheap, but they are made in Switzerland, have ergonomic grips, and the grips are made of a special material that still gives traction if your hands are oily–that might be pretty handy.
 Plus, I love the way you can tell at a glance whether you have a Slotted or Phillips tip by the end cap color.
 Notice also the tips are machined for better grip.

 Wera Kraftform Screwdrivers

-Wera are another German brand that gets mentioned in hushed tones by the afficionados.
+Wera are another German brand that gets mentioned in hushed tones by the aficionados.
 They certainly have a distinctive look to them:

 As machinists, we know full well that the Japanese make some nice stuff.
 Check out this premium wood-handled screwdriver set:

 Wiha is another great German brand, and I have had some experience with Wiha Torx drivers for changing inserts on my tooling–they’re nicely made.
 They have several screwdriver sets, but their best is really nice:

 They’re not cheap at $124.67, but they’re splendidly well-made, and you have to love the extra features like the wrench flats where the shank goes into the handle.
 Right now they’re on sale for $94, a bit less.

 Facom make great tools.
 In fact, if you attend any historic races sporting Formula One cars, you’re likely to see a fair number of Facom tools floating around the pits.
 They seem to have an “in” with that crowd.
 Their Protwist Screwdrivers are certainly lovely:

 Vessel Ball Grip Screwdrivers

 These Japanese-made screwdrivers have the oddest shape yet, but I own some and I really like them:

 Vessel Ball grip Screwdrivers